 You'll likely want fasteners for the kerfing plane, and I have them standing by in stainless slotted format.
 The choices reflected in the ordering menu allow you to buy the kerfing plate with fasteners, and both sizes of frame saw plates.

 As of February 2015, we now offer balance of hardware kits that work with both our 25.5" and 31.5" frame saw plates.
 The balance of hardware kit may also be purchased alone by our customers who have already bought plates from us this past year.
 We're able to keep the price low at $35 USD by offering simple materials you may finish yourself for the look you want to achieve.
-You'll still need to cut the kerfs into the brackets with your shop hacksaw.
-Contents include: two brackets, one of which is tapped for the 3/8" eye bolt, a 3" x 3/8" eyebolt, striker plate with fastening screws, and two u-bolts to secure the plate to the brackets.
+Contents include: two brackets (with kerfs pre-cut), one of which is tapped for the 3/8" eye bolt, a 3" x 3/8" eyebolt, striker plate with fastening screws, and two u-bolts to secure the plate to the brackets.
 Again--this is a non-decorative kit priced low for function, but you may polish the hardware yourself and apply a quality cold-blue for decorative purposes to suit your personal aesthetic.
+Our favorite cold-blue product, which also may be applied like a hot-blue is Blue-Wonder Gun Blue.

 Nothing like a video and step-by-step procedural explained by the author himself, however.
 Here are links to Tom's blog, where he'll walk you though the process of making these great tools: